EfficientViM: Efficient Vision Mamba with Hidden State Mixer based State Space Duality: Experiments

 \subsection{Image Classification.}

 \textbf{Comparison with efficient vision backbones.} For comparison of EfficientViM with prior works, we conduct ImageNet-1K~\cite{deng2009imagenet} classification.
-To validate the effectiveness of EfficietViM in speed-accuracy trade-offs, we measure the throughput (im/s), and latency (ms) with the batch size of 256 in NVIDIA RTX 3090 along with the accuracy and present the results in~\Cref{tab:main}.
-In summary, EfficientViM outperforms all previous efficient networks in both speed and accuracy.
+To validate the effectiveness of EfficientViM in speed-accuracy trade-offs, we measure the throughput (im/s), and latency (ms) with the batch size of 256 on an NVIDIA RTX 3090 along with the accuracy, and present the results in~\Cref{tab:main}.
+EfficientViM outperforms all previous efficient networks in both speed and accuracy.
 After training 450 epochs, EfficientViM-M1 shows a competitive performance with MobileNetV3-L 0.75~\cite{howard2019searching} and EfficientViT-M3~\cite{liu2023efficientvit} while achieving about 90\% and 30\% speedup.
 Further, EfficientViM-M2 achieves about 4$\times$ faster speed, with a 0.2\% performance improvement compared to MobileViTV2 0.75~\cite{mehta2022separable} and FastViT-T8~\cite{vasu2023fastvit}.
 EfficientViM-M3 and M4 achieve 77.9\% and 79.7\% accuracy, respectively, surpassing all previous works in throughput and accuracy within each section.
 Also, EfficientViM consistently outperforms the previous SOTA network, SHViT~\cite{yun2024shvit}, across model sizes while reducing latency, which demonstrates the superiority of EfficientViM.

 \textbf{Comparison with vision Mambas.} In~\Cref{tab:ssm}, we compare our EfficientViM with the recent vision Mambas including ViM~\cite{zhu2024vision}, LocalViM~\cite{huang2024localmamba}, EfficientVMamba~\cite{pei2024efficientvmamba}, and MSVMamba~\cite{shi2024multi}.
-Notably, EfficientViM brings promising speed-ups over the prior works.
-For instance, EfficinetViM-M2 is almost 10$\times$ and 29$\times$ faster than ViM-T and LocalViM-T with comparable accuracy.
-Also, EfficientViM-M4 shows about 3$\sim$14$\times$ higher throughput than other methods in the table even with competitive performances.
-EfficientViM-M4 outperforms MSVMamba-N and EfficientVMamba-S by 3.1\% and 2.3\%, respectively, while achieving approximately 4$\times$ and 6$\times$ higher throughput.
-These results demonstrate that EfficientViM is a highly efficient architecture among mamba-based vision models.
+EfficientViM brings promising speed improvements over the prior works.
+EfficientViM-M2 is almost 10$\times$ and 29$\times$ faster than ViM-T and LocalViM-T with comparable accuracy.
+EfficientViM-M4 shows about 3$\sim$14$\times$ higher throughput than other methods even with competitive performances.
+Notably, it outperforms MSVMamba-N and EfficientVMamba-S by 3.1\% and 2.3\%, achieving about 4$\times$ and 6$\times$ higher throughput, respectively.
+This reveals that EfficientViM is a highly efficient architecture among mamba-based vision models.